cesanta/slre/README.md

 `slre_match()` matches string buffer `buf` of length `buf_len` against regular expression `regexp`, which should conform the syntax outlined above.
-If regular expression `regexp` contains brackets, `slre_match()` will capture the respective substrings.
-Array of captures, `caps`, must have at least as many elements as number of bracket pairs in the `regexp`.
+If regular expression `regexp` contains brackets, `slre_match()` may capture the respective substrings into the array of `struct slre_cap`
+structures:

+    /* Stores matched fragment for the expression inside brackets */ struct slre_cap {
+      const char *ptr;  /* Points to the matched fragment */ int len;          /* Length of the matched fragment */ };

+N-th member of the `caps` array will contain fragment that corresponds to the N-th opening bracket in the `regex`.

 `slre_match()` returns 0 if there is no match found.
 Otherwise, it returns the number scanned bytes from the beginning of the string.
 This way, it is easy to do repetitive matches.
-Hint: if it is required to know the exact matched substring, enclose `regexp` in a brackets and specify `caps`, which should be an array of following structures:

-    struct slre_cap {
-      const char *ptr;  /* Points to the matched fragment */ int len;          /* Length of the matched fragment */ };

 ## Example: parsing HTTP request